kallanagendra/ass6/README.txt

 	./oss -v

 3. Description
-Program generates output in txt files - oss.txt and P[1..N].txt
+Program generates output in txt files - oss.txt and P[1..N].txt.
+Frame Table is represented as mentioned in the document.